Q&A: Jon Stewart is still fighting for the middle ground

 AP: Do you wonder if we’re outside of that cycle right now?
 Some see the future of the country riding on the election in November.

 STEWART: It always feels that way to some extent because it’s correct.
 The future of the country is riding on every election.
 But I don’t think it’s as black and white, that if it goes this way, the country survives, and this way it doesn’t.
 I still believe in resilience.
 I love this country and the idea that this is the guy that takes us down is something I cannot comprehend.
 I cannot comprehend that we’re not able to withstand this.
 I don’t put that much faith in one man.
-I feel like at this point the country is a child alternating between parents who hate each other.
-We’re spending time at dad’s or mom’s house right now but at some point we’ll get to go to the other parent’s house.
-At a certain point, the fever will break.
-That’s my hope.
 You see throughout history the pendulum swinging.
 I was alive in the ’60s and ’70s.
 I don’t recall that being a picnic.

 AP: I know you don’t miss having a show but does something like the turnout at Trump’s recent rally in Tulsa make you want to tell a few jokes about it?

 STEWART: Uh, I told a lot of jokes.
-I’m sure it would be the same thrill of, like, a old-timer’s game.
-Go back out there and then me and Minnie Minoso and Al Leiter will get there together.
-Mike Piazza is a little young to be doing it now but he’ll come out and crank five home runs.
-I view it from that regard.
 I don’t sit at home and go: “Oh, my God, this is absurd.
 I’d love to do it.”
 One of the things that made me want to do this movie was the redundancy of the absurdity.
 I mean, for God’s sake, Eric Trump was out there in Tulsa the day after Juneteenth in the city that was one of the worst racist massacres in the history of the country, and he’s yelling about: “We’re going to be able to say Merry Christmas again.”
 The absurdity of that.
 I can’t tell you how many “War on Christmas” stories that I’ve done.
 It’s all just the Eagles getting together and playing the old hits.
 Trump doesn’t respond to the moment.
 He doesn’t even think of the moment.
 He’s just got one song and he just plays it over and over and over again.

 AP: This is the second film you’ve written and directed.
 Are you enjoying it?